jadesoftwarenz/JADE-container-examples/examples/Erewhon/README.md

 If this is your first time using containers on your computer, you will need to perform the initial setup for the container environment.
 To do so, you can do either of the following:

-    TODO 23/09/2020 : Change these instructions when the repo name is finalised.

 - Follow the [Getting Started](/Documentation/getting-started.md) guide.
 - Run the __setup-container-environment.ps1__ script from the __/scripts/__ folder.

-## Authenticate yourself to the Azure Registry

-    TODO 23/09/2020 : Change these instructions when we have the public registry.

-You must authenticate yourself before you can fetch the images from the JADE registry on Azure.

-- To authenticate yourself, from an admin PowerShell, run:

-> docker login jaderegistry.azurecr.io --username 81dc3ac3-6b53-48f5-88fb-cbbe6f792b8c --password f4e27377-4c38-44c5-ab44-9523d6d73fe6

 ## Set up a physical JADE Database